-Wrench Icon - click on this to access the editing and settings panel for your simulations.
+- 1.Hack Panel - click on this to access the editing and settings panel for your simulations.

-Simulation Controls - these are the controls for starting, stepping through, stopping or saviing your simulation.
+- 6.Simulation Controls - these are the controls for running (or pausing), stepping through, or saving your simulation.

 The panels shown below are accessed by clicking the small wrench icon in the upper left hand corner of the screen.
 Each panel has its own function with different information displayed and often editable by the user.

 This is the description of the simulation, as well as any optional directions that can be identified by the simulation author.

 The instructor or whoever wrote the scenario may include specific goals that the student should accomplish with this Scenario.
 Each goal has a description and the goal will turn from a question mark to a green check when your program achieves that goal.

 The Initial State Panel is where you program the initial conditions of the simulation, e.g. creating circles, rectangles, springs, setting their initial position, and perhaps defining initial values such as the gravity or mass.

 This is also where you define functions that can then be called in the Calculations Pane.